Will Alabama cover the spread vs. Clemson? Betting Trends, Record ATS

 Alabama vs. Clemson: Betting Trends, Record ATS, Home/Road Splits - November 28

 The No. 23 Alabama Crimson Tide (5-1) host the Clemson Tigers (5-0) after winning four straight home games.
-The Crimson Tide are favored by 9.5 points in the matchup, which begins at 9:30 PM ET on Tuesday, November 28, 2023.
-The point total in the matchup is set at 159.5.
+The Crimson Tide are favored by 8.5 points in the contest, which tips at 9:30 PM ET on Tuesday, November 28, 2023.
+The matchup has an over/under set at 159.5 points.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!